-If you’ve been running late in the mornings and banking on light traffic, you might need to rethink your game plan.
+If you’ve been running late in the mornings and banking on light traffic, you might need to rethink your game plan once the school year hits.

 With students preparing to head back to school this month, drivers need to be aware of increased traffic on the roads.
 Slow down and stay alert, especially during the morning and afternoon hours when children are arriving at or leaving school.